 The Yousign app was designed to allow you to invite one or more people to sign one document or more.
 This article will show you how to create your first signature request.

-Once you have logged onto the app, all you need to do is click on the "CREATE" button and then select "Create a procedure" from the menu to the left of the app, to start a new signature request.
+To start a new signature request, you just need to click on the "CREATE" button and then select "Create a procedure" from the menu to the left of the app.

 The creation of a signature request is a three-step process: